Turn YouTube videos, lectures, and podcasts into notes you can search and ask.

 Search for a command to run...

-• Summaries compress away the exact detail you need to study from
+• AI summaries throw away the exact phrasing you actually need to study from

-Auto-generated summary and takeaways.
-Copy as markdown into Notion, Obsidian, Apple Notes, or share via Slack and WhatsApp.
+Copy a clean transcript, a chapter outline, or a takeaways block as markdown.
+Paste into Notion, Obsidian, Apple Notes, or share via Slack and WhatsApp without reformatting.

 What people use this for

-• Paste a lecture and ask 'where did they define X?'
+• Paste a recorded lecture and ask 'where did they define X?' with a cited timestamp

-• Turn YouTube courses into searchable notes with chapters
+• Turn a YouTube course playlist into a searchable library of structured notes

-• Find the exact moment in a 3-hour podcast
+• Find the exact moment a 3-hour podcast covered a specific study or guest name

-• Copy chapters and takeaways into Notion or Obsidian
+• Copy chapter outlines and takeaways into Notion, Obsidian, or Apple Notes

 FAQ